StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 We will discard these 2 Addresses since we already have them added and add the others below (by selecting them and clicking on the red arrow)

-Select the values that do not match 108, press Enter and type a random value like 3
+Select the values that don't match 108, press Enter and type a random value like 3

 ![image](https://i.imgur.com/ZWctg5h.png)

-If the values have not changed and are still `2.377777815` or `4.555555344` it means that it's correct and that these addresses are linked to our addresses ending in 108.
+If the values haven't changed and are still `2.377777815` or `4.555555344` it means that it's correct and that these addresses are linked to our addresses ending in 108.

 To test, we will select one of our 2 addresses, change the value to 5 for example and see if all the values in the list have changed to 5.